-Acceptability - Not acceptable for ASI - Some CABs don't perceive this to be a problem - Unlikely to be acceptable by ASI and or CABs (too qualitative) - Aligns with Evidence Requirements work package in P3 (improves efficiency) - CABs / Fisheries may worry it's too prescriptive or 'raising the bar' ASI likely in favour of improved clarity Many CABs and SHs would likely approve of enhanced clarity Feasibility None - No change - Dependent on outcome of Evidence work package - Dependent on outcome of Evidence work package - May mean more RBF assessments with cost implications - Should be feasible given intent is not changing Accessibility and retention None - No change - Dependent on outcome of Evidence work package - Dependent on outcome of Evidence work package - Some fisheries that have used the default tree may trigger the RBF - Should be feasible given intent is not changing Auditability - Not auditable None - Unlikely to provide needed clarity given qualitative approach proposed None - Could be overly prescriptive - Auditability review highlighted this as best option there was not much appetite for scoring examples and the alternative of percentage cut offs was also not supported by all.
+Acceptability - Not acceptable for ASI - Some CABs don't perceive this to be a problem be acceptable by ASI and or Evidence Requirements work package in P3 (improves prescriptive improved clarity Feasibility None - No change - Dependent on outcome of Evidence work package Evidence work package more RBF assessments with cost - Should be feasible given intent is not changing Accessibility and retention None - No change - Dependent on outcome of Evidence work package - Dependent on outcome of Evidence work package - Some - Should be feasible given intent is not changing Auditability - Not auditable None Unlikely to provide needed clarity given qualitative approach proposed - Could be overly prescriptive -Auditability review highlighted this as best option

-A1.8 Topic 4, Issue 1 - Clarify Table PF3 language such as 'detectable change'
+9.4.
+Topic 4, Issue 1 - Clarify Table PF3 language such as 'detectable change' 9.4.1.
+Background

 It is not clear what the difference is between 'insignificant', 'possible detectable' and 'detectable' change in the Consequence Analysis (CA) method used for assessing P1 species in the RBF.
 An interpretation was issued in 2015 to resolve this issue, and a public consultation was held to gauge stakeholder feedback.
-Consultation feedback suggested additional guidance was supported however
+Consultation feedback suggested additional guidance was supported however there was not much appetite for scoring examples and the alternative of percentage cut offs was also not supported by all.